dzubo/dzubo.github.io/_posts/2017-02-28-how-to-install-keras-with-tensorflow-us.md

 package for that version.~~

 So first of all, let's create environment with the Python, and name it a 'tf'.
-I also advice to install `pandas`, `matplotlib`, and `jupyter` packages for data manipulation and visualization of the result.
+I also advice to install `pandas`, `matplotlib`, `jupyter` and `nb_conda` packages for data manipulation and visualization of the result.

 ```
-conda create -n tf python=3 pandas matplotlib jupyter keras tensorflow
+conda create -n tf python=3 keras tensorflow pandas matplotlib jupyter nb_conda
 ```

 Then we make new environment active: